How does CCR&R work?

 - CCR&R services are available in each of North Carolina’s 100 counties through the state’s regional system of CCR&R agencies.

-- Overall, there are 14 regional CCR&R agencies across the state working with a variety of local organizations to serve North Carolina’s diverse families, child care programs, professional workforce and communities.
+- Overall, there are 14 CCR&R Lead Agencies across the state working with a variety of local organizations to serve North Carolina’s diverse families, child care programs, professional workforce and communities.

 - CCR&R services are located in private, non-profit organizations, Smart Start Partnerships, and a variety of public agencies.
 Several NC agencies have been providing CCR&R services to their communities for 40 years or more.